-HSS has two main community centers, the Emmett McLoughlin Community Training and Education Center (CTEC) and the Aeroterra Community Center (ACC).
-Located in the proximity to Aeroterra Community Center is the Aeroterra Family Resource Center that services youth ages 0-5 and their families.
-The IWORK (Improving Work Opportunities and Resident Knowledge) Center is located at Marcos De Niza.
+- The First Things First Aeroterra Family Resource Center located close to the Aeroterra Center opened in January 2018 and is in the historic building on the Aeroterra Frank Luke Addition HOPE VI revitalization site.
+This site is currently run by the City of Phoenix Youth and Education Program and funded under the First Things First Program and provides a variety of classes and services that provides families with youth ages 0 -5. - The IWORK (Improving Work Opportunities and Resident Knowledge) Center is located within the Marcos De Niza.
+Community.
 The iWORK Center and Affiliate Site for ARIZONA@WORK Career Center, provides both youth and adults with workforce services that include access to training and education opportunities, resume writing, job readiness, job fairs and job application assistance.
+Originally this site was the recipient of a Jobs Plus grant which ended in 2022 now provides sustainability services. - Neighborhood Network computer labs are currently offered at the CTEC, Aeroterra Community Center, Marcos de Niza Housing site (iWORK).